LoyolaChicagoCS/gradhandbook/source/regulations.rst

 contact the Graduate Program Director if you need to take more than 3 courses in a term for any reason.
 It is explicitly prohibited to enroll in more than 3 courses to hold a space in a course.
-Many of our courses fill up quickly, so you should only register for a course that you truly plan to complete.
+Many of our courses fill up quickly, so you should only register for courses that you truly plan to complete.
 No one is allowed to take more than 12 credit hours in Fall or Spring.

 We encourage you to consider taking summer or online courses if you need to